aucad/aml-networks/readme.md

 Once the container is running, you are ready to run experiments, as explained in the next section.

-## Usage: Running Predefined Experiments
+## Usage: Run Predefined Experiments

 The runtime estimates are for 8-core/32 GB RAM Linux machine.